Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Stainless Steels

-Stainless steel is an iron alloy containing 10.5% chromium, which is the minimum amount to impart corrosion resistance to the metal.
-Other alloying elements such as nickel, manganese, and molybdenum are present to enhance its corrosion resistance and mechanical properties.
-Corrosion resistance is achieved by creating a thin film of metal oxides that acts as protection against corrosive materials.
-There are a wide array of stainless steel grades available, but only a few are used in spring manufacturing.
+Stainless steel is an iron alloy that contains at least 10.5% chromium, which is the minimum amount required to impart corrosion resistance to the metal.
+Additional alloying elements such as nickel, manganese, and molybdenum are included to further enhance its corrosion resistance and mechanical properties.
+The corrosion resistance of stainless steel is due to the formation of a thin film of metal oxides on its surface, which protects it from corrosive materials.
+While there are many grades of stainless steel, only a select few are commonly used in spring manufacturing.

 Austenitic Stainless Steels, 300 Series: These are stainless steels with an austenitic crystalline structure that is achieved by alloying nickel.
 Because of their austenitic structure, they are not hardenable by heat treatment.
 Their hardness and high tensile strength are acquired through cold working.
 Its main alloying elements are nickel and chromium, which have concentrations ranging from 8 to 11.5% and 17.5 to 18.5%, respectively.
 300 series stainless steels used for springs are grades 301, 302, 304, and 316.